Climate Misinformation Grant Program

 If you have any questions regarding the application process please feel free to reach out to firstname.lastname@example.org

-The International Fact-Checking Network is organizing two Q&A sessions to answer questions on the eligibility and the logistics of submitting an application to the grant program.
+IFCN will host a Q&A session on September 30, 2021, to answer questions about eligibility criteria and the logistics of submitting an application to the grant program.